-A Levels are subject based qualifications which are often the next step for students achieving high grades in their GCSEs.
+A Levels are subject based qualifications which are the level up from your GCSEs and assessed through examinations.
 Exeter College offers around 40 different A Levels, or A Level equivalents, which are taught through classroom sessions and assessed mainly by exams.
 As an A Level student, you will study a combination of subjects, which can be a good way of keeping your options open.
 Alternatively, you can study subjects which are essential for your choice of career or university course.
 Learners studying an A Level pathway will enrol on a four element programme.
 This commonly consists of three core A Levels (or a combination of two A Levels and one BTEC Certificate) and an Extend option.
 Some learners may consider a fourth A Level, but this is subject to GCSE grades.